auramo/auramo.github.io/_posts/2015-04-01-cljs-keyword.md

 ``morris``.
 In addition to the base properties ``:likes-dogs`` and ``:likes-other-cats`` Morris has a property called name.

-Now, Morris has an encounter with a nasty dog and starts hating dogs:
+Next Morris has an encounter with a nasty dog and starts hating dogs:

 ```
 (def post-traumatic-morris (proto-container {:likes-dogs false} morris))